vsdip/vsdsram/README.md

 # Design Your Own SRAM IP (Static RAM).
-This Project contains files to develop SRAM on any open source circuit tool.
+This Project contains files to develop SRAM on any open source circuit EDA tool.
 # Installation of ESIM Tool
     *If you are using Windows version.
 1. Download ESIM from this link : https://esim.fossee.in/downloads